NCP Advisory Group

 For most of my career I have worked as a manager for bus and tourist companies.
-I am currently Commercial Manager for Stanley Gath Travel, a small bus company based near Junction 32.
+Since 2016 I am now ‘sort of’ retired but work as a part-time driver for Poppletons’ Coaches in Pontefract.

-I am a governor at Larks Hill Junior and Infants School in Pontefract.
-I am a member of the Carleton Community High School Parent, Teacher and Friends Association as well as a member of the committee of the Wakefield Association of School Governors.
+I am a member of the School Performance Review Board at Larks Hill Junior and Infants School in Pontefract.
+I am chairman of the Carleton High School Parent, Teacher and Friends Association as well as chairman of the Wakefield Association of School Governors.
 I also serve on the Land Use and Transportation Committee of Pontefract Civic Society.

-My two daughters attended New College, Pontefract and I am pleased to be given the opportunity to repay my gratitude by giving my services to the College.
+My two daughters attended New College, Pontefract and I am pleased to be given the opportunity to repay my gratitude for their education by giving my services to the College.